moneyenr123/JC-Math2/README.md

 # to github:
-# PLEASE DONT DMCA THIS REPOSITORY, NO GAME ASSETS OR INTELLECTUAL PROPERTY IS HOSTED HERE, ALL FILES HERE ARE MADE, AND CODED BY, (genizy/breadbb)
+# PLEASE DONT DMCA THIS REPOSITORY, NO GAME ASSETS OR INTELLECTUAL PROPERTY IS HOSTED HERE, ALL FILES HERE ARE MADE, AND CODED BY, (genizy/breadbb) And Me Moneyenr123

 # sites.google.com/view/jcunblockedio
 JC Unblocked is the best unblocked games site to play at school.